rahulkpareek/Advance-Regression-House-Price-Prediction/README.md

 The R2Score for train and test set are:

 - Ridge
  - R2score for Train set: 0.9262
  - R2score for Test set: 0.8832

 - Lasso
  - R2score for Train set: 0.9254
  - R2score for Test set: 0.8820

-<b>NOTE</b>
+<b>NOTE:</b>
+- The final model choosen is Lasso

-The most significant features that can be suggested to the Surprise Housing company are as follows.
+- The most significant features that can be suggested to the Surprise Housing company are as follows.

     - SaleCondition (either Partial or Normal)
     - Neighborhood (specially Crawford)
     - Foundation (If it is Poured Concrete)
     - Exterior1st (If the exterior covering of the house has a brick face)
     - OverallQual
     - MSZoning (If in Floating Village Residential Zone)
     - OverallCond
     - Exterior2nd (If there is a second material used i.e..
 Wood siding)
     - BsmtExposure (If it has good exposure)

 ## Technologies Used